Customer Experiences

 Screening process and data analysis

-The screening process begins with the systematic collection of content from pre-selected platforms.
+The screening process begins with the systematic collection of content from preselected platforms.
 This data is then filtered to remove irrelevant information and focus on high-quality, meaningful data.
 A crucial step in this process is the elimination of extreme outliers that could distort the results.
 Extremely positive or negative statements that are not representative of the general public or could have manipulative intentions are carefully identified and excluded from the analysis.
-This ensures that the final results represent a realistic picture of general brand and product perception.
+This ensures that the final results provide a realistic picture of general brand and product perception.